 Check your P.A.W.S. account to see if your classes are keyed in.
 If they are not keyed, send an email to futuretigers@jsums.edu.
 Please include your student identification number, date of birth, and the name of the college/institution in the email.
-Note: The transcript has to be official, and we only input grades of "C" or higher.
+Note: The transcript must be official.
+We only key grades of "C" or higher.